 It’s not as if there are hundreds of new Salt Spring homes on the market but every year there are 10 or so.
-Some are build as spec home and some are owner built homes.
+Some are built as spec homes and some are owner-built homes.

-In BC all builder who build new homes must be licensed with the Homeowner Protection Office and all new homes must have 3rd party warranty insurance.
-Here is a brochure about the mandatory 2-5-10 home warranty insurance GuideToHomeWarrantyInsurance
+In BC all builders who build new homes must be licensed by BC Housing and all new homes must have 3rd party warranty insurance.
+Here is more info about the mandatory 2-5-10 home warranty insurance at BC Housing.

 If your buying a new Salt Spring home you would want this subject to clause to be in the contract of purchase and sale (along with the usual home inspection, state of property title, etc);